Juanmabs22/coding-challenges/adidas-ascii-logo/javascript/README.md

 # adidas ASCII logo: JavaScript

-Implementation to resolve the [adidas ASCII logo challenge][adidas-ascii-logo] with JavaScript ES6+.
+Implementation to resolve the [adidas ASCII logo challenge][adidas-ascii-logo] with JavaScript ES6+ by Juan Manuel Bécares Silva.

 ## Requirements and dependencies